 Gurudas Kamat started his political journey as a student leader back in 1972 when he joined the National Student's Union of India (NSUI), the student wing of the Congress party.
-Kamat was later appointed as the president of NSSUI, Mumbai unit
+Later, Kamat was appointed as the president of NSSUI, Mumbai unit

 In 1980, Kamat was appointed as the General Secretary of Maharashtra Pradesh Youth Congress, and in 1984, he was appointed as the president of the Maharashtra Pradesh Youth Congress.
-Later Kamat went on to become the president of the Indian Youth Congress in 1987
+Later, Kamat went on to become the president of the Indian Youth Congress in 1987

-In 2013, Kamat was appointed General Secretary of the All India Congress Committee.
+In 2013, Gurudas Kamat was appointed as the General Secretary of the All India Congress Committee.
 He was given charge of the states of Rajasthan and Gujarat and the union territories of Dadra and Nagar Haveli, Daman and Diu.
 During the same period, he had also served as a member of the Congress Working Committee.

 In the file photo, Gurudas Kamat is seen with fellow Congress leader Manikrao Thackeray